You are here

 ...

-For Airlock WAF 7.2 or later
+For Airlock Gateway 7.2 or later

 vi /opt/airlock/base/bin/airlock-user-manager-tool